MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-hdinsight/includes/2-what-is-azure-hdinsight.md

 - Prepare your data for analysis
 - Provide the prepared data in a structured format that can be queried using analytical tools

 In the following diagram, Apache Hadoop on HDInsight is used to gather and store data from a number of sources.
 Apache Spark and Apache Hive prepare and analyze the data.
-Finally, the data is modelled for use with BI tools.
+Finally, the data is modeled for use with BI tools.
 Power BI is used for data visualization.

 :::image type="content" source="../media/architecture-data-warehouse.png" alt-text="A diagram depicting the preceding scenario.":::